Jugal-Chanda/Club-Event-Management-System/README.md

 <h5>25) User can see academic calendar of this university.</h5>
 <img src="screenshot/25.png">

+<h5>3.2 Hardware Interfaces</h5>
+<p>The minimum hardware requirements of that supported to install a web browser that can easily access internet.
+For locally run this need a Django install on this computer with MySQL database.</p>

 <h3>3.3 Software Interfaces</h3>
-<p>For run this application we need a browser.
+<p>To run this application, we need a browser.
 For locally run need Django, command line interface and MySQL database.</p>

 <h3>3.4 Communications Interface</h3>
-<p>For this application need good internet connection. </p>
+<p>For this application needs a good internet connection.</p>

 <h2>Appendix A: Analysis Models:</h2>